oguzhanselcukhiziroglu/AWS_DevOps/aws/Hands-on/03_15_2022-Guile-CloudFront/README.md

 - Go to your website and show the webpage is blocked.

-Disable and delete your distribution.
+Disable and delete your distribution. # UNUTMA